CaliberMan/BallGame/README.md

 # Ping Pong

 The Ping Pong Game is a 2 player game, where the goal is to make the ball touch the opponent' side.
+The game is made using C and Glade (a GUI builder for GTK).

 ## How to use